bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive design is less flexible than responsive design.
+In adaptive design you have to design a screen for each type of screen.
+In responsive design you can use media queries to allow the page to adjust seamlessly to any screen size.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means you design sites for mobile devices first and then design up to larger screens from there.
+It is more restrictive than desktop first.
+Desktop first means that you start with the desktop design and then design down to mobile screen resolutions.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Making the font-size equal to 62.5% allows the fonts to adjust to the browser.
+It allows the default to be 16px,and adjust accordingly.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing allows you to use a program to write styling code using nesting in the same style as HTML, which makes coding CSS more intuitive.
+It then uses a compiler to translate the code into traditional CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept in preprocessing is the ability to do nesting.
+It makes coding CSS so much simpler and easy to see what is being done and what needs to be done.
+I haven't really had any trouble with preprocessing so far.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.